AnnoX4uk/Andersen/netstat_script/README.md

  `-rwxr-xr-x@ 1 username  usergroup  4591 Jun 17 19:48 ./netstat_scr.sh`

-If you have not x permitions, use chmod utility.
+If you have not x permissions, use chmod utility.

 ### USAGE